CONSULTATION FEE RANGE

 How to Get a Medical Marijuana Card in Jackson

 There are plenty of options when looking for a physician to provide certification in Jackson.
 Initially, you will need to talk to a doctor in person, but the follow-up can be completed online.
-Jackson will also likely have numerous MMJ dispensaries once legal sales get underway.
+Jackson will also likely have numerous MMJ dispensaries once the program is well established.

 MMJ Card for Veterans in MS